-Augusta University believes academically qualified individuals with disabilities should have equal opportunity and access to a quality education.
+Academically qualified individuals with disabilities have equal opportunity and access to a quality education at Augusta University.

-We have been actively involved in fostering an environment that encourages full participation by students with disabilities in every segment of the University.
+We foster an environment that encourages full participation by students with disabilities in every segment of the University.

 All students are considered for admission to the University under the same criteria.
-Our office does not determine the acceptance of students to Augusta University.
-At the time you are accepted to the university, we encourage you to contact the Office of Disability Services.
-Visit the Admissions page for more information.
+TDS does not determine the acceptance of students to Augusta University.
+At the time you are accepted to the university, we encourage you to contact Testing & Disability Services to request accommodations.

-Disability Services coordinates and provides a variety of services based the student's individual needs.
+Disability Services coordinates and provides a variety of services based on each student's individual needs.
 Examples of some of these services include the following: